GDXN/MangaCMS/README.md

 ---

 Preliminary deduplication support is currently present, [IntraArchiveDeduplicator](using my https://github.com/fake-name/IntraArchiveDeduplicator) tool.
 This is intended to allow collation of files from many sources while having as few local duplicate files actually stored locally as possible.

+Archives downloaded are automatically added to the deduplication database, and if a downloaded archive is found to contain no new files, it is automatically deleted, which prevents the fact that the scraper fetches files from multiple sources from resulting in duplicate downloads.

 ---